-Everything about Chateau La Rousselle Fronsac, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau La Rousselle Fronsac, Bordeaux with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Rousselle History, Overview

 Chateau La Rousselle is one of the older estates in the region.
 The vineyard dates all the way back to the 1600’s, when it was founded by a member of the Rousselle family.
 However, the true modern era for Chateau La Rousselle is quite recent as that starts in 1971 when the Fronsac estate was purchased by the Davau family.
 At the time of the purchase by the Davau family, Chateau La Rousselle was in a dilapidated condition and everything required work.

 The new owners began an extensive renovation program from the ground up starting with the chateau, wine cellars and wine making facilities.
 The vineyard demanded expensive replanting.
 The truth is, everything needed to be renovated and completely modernized.
 In fact, as we mentioned, the Chateau La Rousselle vineyard was also in serious need of major replanting as well.

 All that work paid off because these days it’s easy to see the quality in the wines.
 In fact, these days, Chateau La Rousselle is making one of the top wines in the Fronsac appellation.
 Vivien Davau. sold the vineyard to Enzo Ide, who also owns Chateau Lucia, in St. Emilion.